-Our Adolescent Inpatient Treatment Program is for young adults who feel as if they are in crisis from either substance abuse, mental health issues or both.
-It is our most acute care level.
-Lakeview’s programming offers a safe and secure environment to help teens regain control of their lives.
+Lakeview Behavioral Health’s adolescent inpatient program is for individuals experiencing crisis from substance abuse, mental health issues, or both.
+We offer a safe and secure environment to help adolescents regain control of their lives.

 - Our skilled staff focuses on adolescents with problems that encompass emotional, behavioral and chemical dependency components.
 When so many problems co-occur, an adolescent can feel confused, frustrated, angry, and frequently helpless to get so many issues under control.

 - While our stay averages 3-5 days, we focus on the needs of each adolescent in our program so the stay can be longer or, infrequently, shorter.
 We want to ensure that everyone who comes through our program is back on the right track before they are discharged.

 What Happens When A Patient Admits?

 - When an adolescent is admitted to our program, they and their families meet with our specially trained interdisciplinary team which consists of licensed masters-level therapists, mental health professionals, pharmacists, nurses, and doctors.